Meet Sonya

 |

-Fortunate to have studied and cultivated theatre, dance, and disability justice across the United States, Sonya holds a Bachelor of Arts in Arts Management from Purchase College, SUNY, where she was influential in reforming fire evacuation policy for students with physical disabilities.
+Fortunate to have studied and cultivated theatre, dance, and to have focused on disability justice practice across the United States, Sonya holds a Bachelor of Arts in Arts Management from Purchase College, SUNY, where she was influential in reforming fire evacuation policy for students with physical disabilities.
 Additionally, she has worked with COLAGE, a national organization for people with LGBTQ+ parents, in various capacities since 2009.
 She regularly consults companies and organizations to encourage and inform quality disability sensitivity and accessibility.
 Sonya has been fortunate to receive residencies and fellowships to develop her craft and community care.
-Notably, she is the 2022 Barb Seegert Memorial Housing Grant Awardee, which supports her work through May of 2023.
-Looking ahead, she will soon attend American University's Online Master's in Public Administration and Policy (MPAP).
+Notably, she was the 2022 Barb Seegert Memorial Housing Grant Awardee, which supported her work through May, 2023.
+Now Sonya is completing a Master’s In Global Development Practice at Harvard University, and contracts as a project manager for New Disabled South.
 Happiest when creating work and building community, Sonya dreams of and strives for a more equitable, accessible, artistically daring world.

 |